Political Science 001 - The Government of the United States » Fall 2021 » Chapter 2 and 3 Quiz

 Which of the following statements best describes state-level same-sex marriage laws prior to 2015?

-No state government had ever passed a law prohibiting same-sex couples from being legally married.
+D. Thirteen states had passed laws prohibiting same-sex couples from being legally married.

 Question #15